mpmckenna8/sdparks/README.md

 Switched boroughs with parks in app.js.

 Data to dos:
-  Make the geojson much more compact by eliminating extraneous properties.
   Switch typeahead with lunr.js for the little search functionality I guess just try putting stuff into cartoDB and looking at what their API will do for me.